KorfLab/IME/README.md

 	proc_phytozome.pl -v /Volumes/Scratch/Phytozome/v9.0/
 	Processing data for Acoerulea
 		Step 1: processing GFF file
-		Step 2: creating intron information from exon data Step 3: processing genome sequence file
+			There are 275 sequences present in the genome for this species Step 2: creating intron information from exon data Step 3: processing genome sequence file
 		Step 4: looking for errors in annotations